Operations Director, Co-Founder

 Anne Boldt is an enthusiastic supporter of Light of Hope Home and School for Girls and is inspired by the joyful transformation the girls experience.

-With a heart for world missions Anne has been on Plymouth Covenant Church Mission Commission for 8 years and the Light of Hope “mission advocacy team” (i.e. mission champion) at PCC for 3 years.
+With a heart for world missions Anne has been on the (Plymouth, MN) Plymouth Covenant Church Mission Commission for 8 years and the Light of Hope “mission advocacy team” (as a mission champion) at PCC for 3 years.